shivakumarahb/draw-extrude-move-multiplayer-game/README.md

-# AWS NodeJS & Angular Scheduler & Game
+# AWS, NodeJS & Angular Event Scheduler and Babylon Colyseus Game

 This repository contains the solution to the assignment involving three tasks that focus on cloud-based services using AWS (API Gateway, Lambda, S3), event scheduling, and multiplayer 3D game development.
 The tasks are completed using **NodeJS**, **Angular**, and **Go** (for Task 2, optionally).
 Below is an overview of each task, the thought process behind solving them, and instructions for setting up and running the project.